Skip to main content

 5. Coccidiostats and Histomonostats* (anti-parasitic substances)

-† Please note, no separate functional groups
+* Please note, no separate functional groups

 Definitions of the full list of functional groups can be found in the feed additive categories and functional groups section.
 Each feed additive entry on the register includes its name, and where applicable:

-• Feed additive ID code
+• feed additive ID code

-• Category/functional group
+• Category/functional group/functional group subclassification

-• Expiry status
+• Status and status notes

 Feed additive ID code